s7uck/webbidings/README.md

 | ---- | ----- |
 | ![image](./assets/screenshots/example-dark-windows.png) | ![image](./assets/screenshots/example-light-windows.png) |

-<h3>Webbidings is a soft and vibrant color scheme inspired by ducks, space and
+### A soft and vibrant color scheme, meticolously crafted to fit all uses.

-ducks in space.</h3>
+Inspired by ducks, space and ducks in space.

-Nevermind what was in this readme before, i'm not doing that

 </div>